An operational notion of classicality based on physical principles: Relations to other notions of classicality

 then, $\mu(\lambda|P_1)=\mu(\lambda|P_2)$ for all $\lambda\in \Lambda$.

-Now, we would show that the assumptions of no overlap def-\ref{NO} and strong duality def-\ref{SD} along with the assumption of convexity def-\ref{convex} when imposed on the ontological state space imposes preparation non-contexuality.
-For this, let us note that as discussed before any measurement can be realized as a projective measurement in some higher dimensional space.
-Expressing \eqref{PNC1} in the ontological framework,
+Now, we would show that the assumptions of no overlap (assumption-\ref{NO}) and strong duality (assumption-\ref{SD}) along with the assumption of convexity def-\ref{convex} when imposed on the ontological state space imposes preparation non-contextuality.
+For this, let us note that as discussed before any measurement can be realized as a sharp measurement in some higher dimensional space.
+Expressing \eqref{PNC1} in the ontological models framework,